-If you suspect your account has been compromised or hacked, report security incidents or suspicions to your
+If you suspect your account has been compromised or hacked, report security incidents or suspicions to your Campus Director, who will refer you to the EBC IT department.

 Privacy of Electronic Communications

 Routine Security Monitoring

 EBC IT may use 3rd Parties to scan and analyze our networks for vulnerabilities and ensure the integrity and reliability of systems.
 The scope is typically limited to the use of techniques that include routine monitoring of electronic communications, and port scanning (e.g., scanning, bandwidth monitoring).
 By connecting your devices to our networks, you consent to allowing the scan and monitoring of your devices.